netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 the links are manipulated to drop all packets (break link) or drop many packets (high drop rate).
 See {{Section 7.2.4 of SCION-CP}}.

+Mitigation: Due to the inherent unreliability, users should implement sanity checks as to whether a link holds up to the promised capabilities.

 ## More ?